East Midlands UKPHR Practitioner Scheme Information

 You can find out more about the process by completing the UKPHR Online Introductory session here

 The scheme is coordinated by Alix Sheppard and linked with the East of England scheme to maximise efficiency and provide additional support.
-It was relaunched in October 2018 and is currently supporting 18 practitioners with portfolio development, with 10 practitioners registered- who completed portfolios within 15 months.
+It was relaunched in October 2018 and is currently (Oct 2021) supporting 19 practitioners with portfolio development, with 20 practitioners registered- who completed portfolios within an average time of 15.2 months.

 We also have a dedicated team of assessors and verifiers- senior members of the public health workforce who give their time to support the workforce and to gain valuable CPD points.
-For more information on becoming a UKPHR assessor or verifier, please see the role information documents below.
+We are in urgent need of Consultants to carry out the Verifier role- which takes approx 3 hours twice a year.
+Please see the role information and application forms below for both the assessor and verifier roles, which contribute to your CPD and are a great way for you to connect with the wider public health network in the region.

 For more information, please contact